The Best 7 Strategies to Control Scope Creep in Projects

 Strategy #1: Establish Clear Project Objectives and Scope

-- Begin with a clear and unambiguous definition of the project's scope.
+• First of all, start with a clear and unambiguous definition of the scope of the project.

 💡 Refer back to the scope statement regularly during project meetings to ensure alignment with objectives.
 Use visual aids like flowcharts or diagrams to illustrate the project scope and objectives for better stakeholder understanding.